nextpyp/pyp/docs/guide/overview.rst

 * :fa:`ban` Canceled
 * :fa:`exclamation-triangle` Failed

-Jobs are arranged hierarchically according to their dependencies, and the number of jobs in each state is updated continuously.
+Jobs are arranged hierarchically according to their dependencies, and the number of jobs in each state is continuously updated

-For simplicity, jobs are grouped chronologically into ``Today``, ``This Week`` and ``Older``.
+For simplicity, jobs are grouped chronologically into ``Today``, ``This Week`` and ``Older``

-The arrows :fa:`angle-right` and :fa:`angle-down` are used to expand or collapse each group.
+The arrows :fa:`angle-right` and :fa:`angle-down` are used to expand or collapse groups of jobs

-The three job phases *Launch*, *Split* and *Merge* within each run are organized according to their dependencies.
+Most jobs in ``nextPYP`` have three phases: *Launch*, *Split* and *Merge*

 .. tip::
-    - A summary of currently running jobs from all projects in ``nextPYP`` can be found in the **Dashboard** :fa:`tachometer-alt` page
+    - A summary of currently running jobs from all projects can be found in the **Dashboard** :fa:`tachometer-alt` page
-    - Running jobs can be cancelled by clicking on the icon :fa:`ban,text-danger`
+    - Running jobs can be cancelled by clicking on the icon :fa:`ban`
-    - Job logs can be accessed by clicking the icon :fa:`file` to the right of the job name
+    - Job logs can be accessed by clicking the icon :fa:`file` next to the job name
     - The log window can be docked/undocked by clicking the icon :fa:`thumbtack`

 Navigation
 ==========

-Use the breadcrumb menu at the top of the page to navigate to the **Dashboard** or the current **Project**
+Use the breadcrumb menu at the top of the page to navigate to the **Dashboard** or the current **Project**:

 .. figure:: ../images/tutorial_tomo_pre_process_page.webp
   :alt: Breadcrums